AmineSoukara/DAMIEN-API/README.md

 ##

-# ⚠️ Note:
+## ⚠️ **Note**
-- For Personal Use Only, Don't Create Or Build Something Huge With This API Without Permission Otherwise You Will Be Banned
+>  For Personal Use Only, Don't Create Or Build Something Huge With This API Without Permission Otherwise You Will Be Banned

-- This Project Is Licensed Under The [GNU General Public License v3.0](https://github.com/AmineSoukara/Damien-Api/blob/main/LICENSE)
+> This Project Is Licensed Under The [GNU General Public License v3.0](https://github.com/AmineSoukara/Damien-Api/blob/main/LICENSE)

 ##